 As with all data-driven business endeavors, your final step should be to measure your results and refine your approach from there.
-Collect data on how each campaign performs.
-Create a dashboard with key metrics to see how each one performs.
+Collect data and create a dashboard with key metrics to see how each campaign performs.

-For those that do well, work to replicate your approach and messaging in other campaigns.
+For those that do well, replicate your approach and messaging in other campaigns.
 If one attempt is a dud, scrap that idea for your next round of campaigns.

 As you continue to experiment with different segmentation techniques and marketing content, you’ll see a steady lift in your marketing ROI.
 With each campaign and new iteration, you’ll get smarter about what works and what doesn’t, and that helps you focus on only the most effective techniques and strategies.